Abandoned & Little-Known Airfields:

 The company's volume made it a national sales leader for Navion aircraft in the 1946-47 period.

-was on the 1947 ID Aeronautical Chart (courtesy of Bob Pearson).
+The 1947 ID Aeronautical Chart (courtesy of Bob Pearson) depicted Bradley as a commercial/municipal airport.

 An undated aerial view looking north at Bradley Airport (courtesy of Robert Pearson).